parkerglas12/Multiple_Dice_Monte_Carlo/README.md

 # Multiple Dice Roll Monte Carlo Simulator

-A simple multiple dice roll Monte Carlo simulator written in Python.
+This program is a multiple dice Monte Carlo simulator written in Python.
+Outcome visualization is coded using Matplotlib and Seaborn.

 ## Features